 1. Hire a dog walker or pet sitter: If you work long hours and don’t have time to walk your dog during the day, hiring a professional dog walker or pet sitter can be a great alternative.
-According to a survey by Pet Sitters International, 55% of pet owners hired a pet sitter in 2020.

 2. Enroll your dog in group training classes: Not only will this provide socialization for your dog, but it can also give them mental stimulation and exercise.
 According to the American Kennel Club, regular training sessions can help prevent behavioral issues and improve obedience.

 3. Provide interactive toys: Puzzle toys and interactive games, such as hide-and-seek and fetch, can keep your dog entertained and engaged while you’re away.
 A study published in Applied Animal Behaviour Science found that dogs who were provided with puzzle toys showed decreased levels of stress and anxiety.